section-engineering-education/engineering-education/articles/javascript-particles-effect-with-tsparticles/index.md

 [***Sample source***](https://codepen.io/matteobruni/pen/xxGXELa)

 ### Final Notes
-Tsparticle is a cool library that you should try in your next JavaScript project.
+TsParticles is a cool library that you should try in your next JavaScript project.
 It provides fancy backgrounds that will make your user enjoy interacting with your web apps.

-Consider looking at the [tsparticles codepen](https://codepen.io/matteobruni/pens/popular) examples and their [official docs](https://particles.matteobruni.it/docs/).
+Consider looking at the [TsParticles codepen](https://codepen.io/matteobruni/pens/popular) examples and their [official docs](https://particles.matteobruni.it/docs/).
 This will give you more examples to interact with as you try to manipulate and play with other tsparticles values.

-Remember to check out how to use tsparticle with your favorite [Javascript framework](https://tsparticles.matteobruni.it/).
+Remember to check out how to use TsParticles with your favorite [Javascript framework](https://tsparticles.matteobruni.it/).

-Tspartcle borrows its concept from [Particle.js](https://github.com/VincentGarreau/particles.js/).
+TsParticles borrows its concept from [Particle.js](https://github.com/VincentGarreau/particles.js/).
 If you had previously worked on a Particle.js project, check out [how to migrate to tsparticle](https://dev.to/matteobruni/migrating-from-particles-js-to-tsparticles-2a6m) and enjoy the more updated features.

-  If you enjoy building WordPress websites, this [article](https://www.elementoraddons.com/tutorial/add-particles-background-to-sections-in-elementor-page-builder/) will help you add tsapatcles to your WordPress blogs.
+If you enjoy building WordPress websites, this [article](https://www.elementoraddons.com/tutorial/add-particles-background-to-sections-in-elementor-page-builder/) will help you add TsParticles to your WordPress blogs.